PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/daq_scan/daq_scan_main.rst

 Selecting the type of scan
 ++++++++++++++++++++++++++

-All specifics of the upcoming scan are configured using the :ref:`scanner_paragrah` module interface as seen on :numref:`scan2D_fig2` in the case of a spiral Scan2D scan configuration.
+All specifics of the upcoming scan are configured using the :ref:`scanner_paragraph` module interface as seen on :numref:`scan2D_fig2` in the case of a spiral Scan2D scan configuration.

   .. _scan2D_fig2: